 In a second mixing bowl, whisk together the brown sugar and melted butter.

-Step 4 – Alternate the cider and dry ingredients
+Step 4 – Add the dry ingredients

 Step 5 – Bake your cupcakes